Kapustin Yar: Name

 The nearby village, Kapustin Yar, was used as the operations base in the early days of the testing site.
-The actual name can be translated as "cabbage ravine".
+The name can be translated as "cabbage ravine".

-In public opinion, Kapustin Yar is often referred to as the "Russian Roswell"—the place where the USSR discovered, investigated, or captured alien ships (UFOs).
+In public opinion, Kapustin Yar has been compared to as the "Russian Roswell"; the place where the USSR discovered, investigated or captured alien ships (UFOs).
 Due to its role as a development site for new technology, Kapustin Yar is also the site of numerous Soviet-era UFO sightings.
-This legend has spawned various television programs, as well as Internet speculation and theories, such as speculation on the structure of an underground complex beneath the site.
+This legend has spawned various television programs and Internet speculation and theories, such as speculation on the structure of an underground complex beneath the site.

 History

 Overview

 The 4th Missile Test Range "Kapustin Yar" was established by a decree of the Soviet government in "On Questions of Jet Propelled Weapons" on 13 May 1946.
 The test range was created in the desert north end of the Astrakhan region under the supervision of lieutenant general Vasily Ivanovich Voznyuk, who served as commander of the range from 1946 until 1973.
 The first rocket was launched from the site on 18 October 1947; it was one of eleven German A-4s that had been captured.

 As of 1959, Kapustin Yar was the only publicly known Soviet missile test range.
 Non-Soviet observers believed at first that Sputnik 1 and Sputnik 2 launched from the site.
 With the further growth and development, Kapustin Yar became a cosmodrome, serving this function since 1966.
 The rate of space launches was very low, usually 1–2 a year, and during the Soviet era it hosted only the two smallest launch vehicles: the R-12 and R-14 derived Kosmos boosters.
 There were no space launches from 1988 to 1998.
 The town of Znamensk was established to support the scientists working on the facilities, their families, and supporting personnel.
 Initially, this was a secret city, not shown on maps and requiring official permission to visit.